-Nicola Krantz is a first year MA student in Art History.
-After completing her undergraduate degree at Concordia University, she spent four years working between several cultural institutions such as the Segal Centre for Performing Arts, National Arts Centre, Canadian Museums Association, and the National Gallery of Canada.
-Her current research focuses on the development of interior decoration as a profession in Canada throughout the interwar years and the role of Canadian women’s magazines helping to shape notions of identity, class, and taste.
-Nicola is the treasurer for the Art History Graduate Students Society.
+Nicola Krantz is a second year MA student in Art History.
+After completing her undergraduate degree at Concordia University, she spent four years working between several cultural institutions including the National Arts Centre, Canadian Museums Association, and National Gallery of Canada.
+She recently spent the summer working as an archivist with Library & Archives Canada.
+Nicola’s current research focuses on the professionalization of interior decoration throughout the interwar years.
+She is the treasurer for the Art History Graduate Students Society and Editor of RENDER.

 Jessie Gamarra is a second year MA candidate in the Art History program.
 Having received her BA in Art History from Carleton University, Jessie’s undergraduate experience includes additional studies at both Ryerson University and the University of Toronto.
 Her research interests concern Canada in the midcentury, while her thesis focuses the design of postwar elementary schools.
 Jessie is the Vice-President of the Art History Graduate Students Society.

 Annika Mazzarella is a first year MA Art History and Graduate Diploma in Curatorial Studies student at Carleton University.
 She completed her undergraduate degree from Brock University double-majoring in the History of Art and Visual Culture/Medieval and Renaissance Studies with a Concentration in Curatorial Studies.
 Annika curated her first exhibition, Dancing in Circles: Rituals to Classical Ballet, consisting of artwork from the Samuel E. Weir Collection at RiverBrink Art Museum.
 Annika is a Conference Co-Chair for the Art History Graduate Students Society (AHGSS) and serves as their Graduate Students’ Association (GSA) Art History Council Representative.